Please call or email us for any further information.

 Our First Steps program accepts dancers who will be four years of age before the end of the year in which they are registering. our Tumble Tot participants begin at 2.5 yrs.

 4. May adults drop in?

-Adults participating in classes at County Ballet may purchase an adult drop in card or pay per class.
+Adults participating in classes at County Ballet may pay per class.

 5. My daughter is on pointe at our present school, will she be on pointe at County Ballet?